Back to blog

 • Difficulty managing emotions or mood swings

-• History of trauma or challenging experiences
+• History of trauma or difficult experiences that still surface

 • Feeling stuck in patterns that keep repeating

-Structured Group Therapy (IOP – Intensive Outpatient Program)
+Structured Group Therapy

-Daytime Structured Care (PHP – Partial Hospitalization Program)
+Daytime Structured Care

-Traditional Weekly Therapy (Outpatient)
+Traditional Weekly Therapy

 Virtual Therapy Options

-At Sanare, care is structured but human.
-Supportive and honest.
-We do not just talk about change.
-We practice it.
 Through small groups, experiential work, and skill-based approaches, clients learn how to respond differently when life feels heavy.

 Delaware